 InCHIP HIV/AIDS Resources

 InCHIP EMail Distribution List

 Interested in sharing ideas and resources with your colleagues in HIV/AIDS research and even finding a potential collaborator?
-By mailing CHIP_HIVAIDS@chip.uconn.edu, you’ll be able to email your fellow HIV/AIDS researchers at InCHIP all at once and get the conversation started.
+By mailing CHIP_HIVAIDS-L@listserv.uconn.edu, you’ll be able to email your fellow HIV/AIDS researchers at InCHIP all at once and get the conversation started.
 Send an email to InCHIP Listservs to get added to the list.